GePajarinen/SQL-for-Data-Science-Course/README.md

 The person with the biggest amount of useful reviews in the Reviews table, doesn´t have the business in the Business table.
 Actually, only one business.**

 iv.
 Provide the SQL code you used to create your final dataset:
+**Selecting the users with the most amount of useful reviews.
+But they are not in the Review table.**

 ```SQL
   SELECT